-Upon further investigation of RevContent, we observed that it dropped \~87\% of the total publisher domains from their \texttt{sellers.json} in mid December 2021 (Oct'21: 4727 domains to Feb'22: 621 domains) and we speculate that their primary aim might not have been to drop misinformation domains, but they ended up de-listing a few of misinformation outlets too as a result of their bulk drop.
-There has always been a constant peer-pressure and criticism from activists (e.g., \cite{checkmyads}) forcing RevContent to remove their support for misinformation sites.
+Upon further investigation of RevContent, we observed that it dropped $\sim$87\% of the total publisher domains from their \texttt{sellers.json} in mid-December 2021 (Oct'21: 4727 domains to Feb'22: 621 domains) and we speculate that their primary aim might not have been to drop misinformation websites, but they ended up de-listing a few of misinformation websites too as a result of their bulk drop.
+There has always been a constant peer-pressure and criticism from activists (e.g., \cite{checkmyads}) forcing RevContent to remove their support for misinformation websites.
 There were active discussions on social media speculating RevContent's intent behind this massive drop.
 However, RevContent did this silently and never publicly addressed this action.
-It is surprising that eventhough \textit{RevContent} dropped the maximum number of misinformation domains from its \texttt{sellers.json}, it still potentially funds the highest online misinformation.
-Other than RevContent, other AdXs that continued their support for the highest misinformation sites in Feb'22 are \textit{LiveIntent} (56), \textit{Pixfuture} (41), \textit{Outbrain} (35) and \textit{MGID} (32).
+Even after the drop, {RevContent} still potentially funds the most misinformation websites in our data.
+Other than RevContent, other AdXs that continued their support for the highest misinformation websites in Feb'22 are \textit{LiveIntent} (56), \textit{Pixfuture} (41), \textit{Outbrain} (35), and \textit{MGID} (32).

 Additionally, the misinformation outlets which were added by the most AdXs are \textit{rearfront.com}, \textit{vidmax.com}, and \textit{thetruereporter.com}.
 The former 2 outlets are agents of spreading viral and misleading content, while the latter publishes politicized news, commentary and analysis.
 These were added by 6 different AdXs.
-Similarly, \textit{lifezette.com}, \textit{waynedupree.com}, and \textit{news18.co} were dropped by 6, 6, and 5 distinct AdXs respectively.
+Similarly, \textit{lifezette.com}, \textit{waynedupree.com}, and \textit{news18.co} were dropped by 6, 6, and 5 AdXs respectively.